Mottisfont railway station

 Mottisfont railway station served the village of Mottisfont, Hampshire, England, from 1865 to 1964 on the Sprat and Winkle Line.

+The nearby Dunbridge station on the Wessex Main Line has been renamed as Mottisfont and Dunbridge.
+The Test Way and Monarch's Way long-distance footpaths pass through the village.

 History

 The station was opened on 6 March 1865 on the London and South Western Railway.
 It closed on 7 September 1964.

+Today

+The station today has now been converted into a home.
+There is still evidence of the crossing posts, and the station platforms have been preserved.